 Materials used: Bookbinder Card, PVC pipe, Buttons, Perspex, LED string Lights, plastic packaging, acrylic paints, moss, twigs and Branches.

-Film still of Erpel Mansion
+Film still of video footage of Erpel Mansion

 Filming Set up